aminmkhan/benchmarks-big-data/docs/husky.md

 #### GCC

-You can use the default `gcc` available on the cluster.
+It is preferable to use the default latest `gcc` available on the cluster.

 The latest version is not necessary, but can be built as follows:

 ```bash
 cd ~/downloads